MArpogaus/awesome-ayu/README.md

 # Helper functions

 A set of helper functions is provided to toggle the colorscheme using key bindings.

-**Warning** This is optimized to work on my machine.
-You might want to check the implementation to avoid any damage to your system.

-This functionality is implemented in several steps:
+This functionality is implemented in multiple steps:

  1. The awesome colorscheme is updated.
     This involves updating the theme colors and regenerating all widgets.
  2. [wpgtk][wpgtk] is used to update gtk and rofi themes.

+    **Note:** remember to use `wpg-install.sh` to install the [wpk templates][wpk-templates] for gtk, icons and rofi
- 3. sed is used to change the sublime text colorscheme.
+ 3. sed is used to change the [sublime text colorscheme][ayu].

     **Note:** the settings file is expected to be found under `~/.config/sublime-text-3/Packages/User/Preferences.sublime-settings`
  4. [xsettingsd][xsettingsd] is used to change the icon theme.

+**Warning:** This is optimized to work on my machine.
+You might want to check the implementation to avoid any damage to your system.

 To use these functions import the utilities packages